-There were no amounts outstanding under the Credit Agreement at December 31, 2021 and 2020, and no amounts were borrowed during 2021, 2020, or 2019 under the Credit Agreement.
+There were no amounts outstanding under the Credit Agreement at December 31, 2022 and 2021, and no amounts were borrowed during 2022, 2021 or 2020 under the Credit Agreement.
+At December 31, 2022, the Company was in compliance with all covenants under the Credit Agreement.
+Availability under the Credit Agreement could be reduced in future periods if the Company fails to maintain the required ratios referenced above.

 In addition to the Credit Agreement, the Company had several other credit agreements that provided a borrowing capacity of \$640 as of December 31, 2019, and all of which expired in 2020.
 In 2020, nothing was borrowed or repaid under these arrangements.
-In 2019, Howmet borrowed and repaid \$400 under the respective credit arrangements.
-The weighted-average interest rate and weighted-average days outstanding of the respective borrowings during 2019 was 3.7% and 49 days, respectively.
-The purpose of any borrowings under these credit arrangements was to provide for working capital requirements and for other general corporate purposes.

 Short-Term Debt.
-At December 31, 2021 and 2020, short-term debt was \$5 and \$14, respectively, substantially all of which related to accounts payable settlement arrangements with certain vendors and third-party intermediaries.
+At December 31, 2022 and 2021, short-term debt was zero and \$5, respectively, substantially all of which related to accounts payable settlement arrangements with certain vendors and third-party intermediaries.
 These arrangements provide that, at the vendor's request, the third-party intermediary advances the amount of the scheduled payment to the vendor, less an appropriate discount, before the scheduled payment date, and Howmet makes payment to the third-party intermediary on the date stipulated in accordance with the commercial terms negotiated with its vendors.
 Howmet records imputed interest related to these arrangements in Interest expense, net in the Statement of Consolidated Operations.